spark2k06/PCXT_MiSTer/TASKS.md

 - Acceptance:
   - A test sequence can write two attribute registers, reset the flip-flop with a status read, and then write another register correctly.
+- Verification:
+  - Added `EGA_ATTR_CTRL_AUDIT.md` mapping the current RTL to the required Attribute Controller index/data flip-flop behavior.
+  - The audit records the exact deterministic register sequence EGA-208 should encode as an executable testbench.
+  - `ega_top.v` already feeds `ega_attrib_ctrl.status_re` from the active
+    status-port decode, so status reads reset the flip-flop independently of display-output selection.

 ### EGA-204 - Verify Misc Output Register Semantics